Biometric Data Privacy

 Why Hire The Lyon Firm?

-The Lyon Firm has years of experience in diligently identifying and pursuing biometrics invasion of privacy cases.
-Joe Lyon works with leading law firms across the country, and challenges multi-national corporations in various negligent security cases.
+The Lyon Firm has nearly two decades of experience diligently identifying and pursuing biometrics invasion of privacy cases.
+Joe Lyon works with leading law firms across the country and challenges multi-national corporations in various negligent security cases.

-If you feel like your personal data has been collected without your consent, has been stored improperly, or has been leaked or accessed in a data breach, contact Joe Lyon and The Lyon Firm at (513) 381-2333.
+If you feel like your personal data has been collected without your consent, has been stored improperly, or has been leaked or accessed in a data breach, contact The Lyon Firm at (513) 381-2333 or fill out our quick online form today.
 Learn more about your privacy rights during your free, fully confidential consultation, and file a claim to seek justice for data privacy violations.

 Reviewing Workplace Data Privacy Violations